-Thank you to Champion Nishikigoi for sponsoring the amazing auction and Nijikawa USA for being a Gold sponsor (flyer will be updated soon)!
+Thank you to Champion Nishikigoi for sponsoring the amazing auction, Nijikawa USA for being a Gold sponsor, and Scrubcan Inc for being the Tank Sponsor!

 Get involved in the 2025 Fresno Koi Show!
 Sponsorship Opportunities, Exhibitor Packet, Vendor Packet, and Fresno Koi Show Flyer are available to download below.
 Contact Rosimeri Tran, Show Chair, at cencalkoi@gmail.com for information.